tweag/monad-bayes/docs/source/probprog.md

 You may write distributions over artibrary types.
 For example, rather than drawing a sample from a distribution and then using the sample to construct a histogram or a plot, you can directly define a distribution over histograms or plots, and sample from that.

+You can have distributions over arbitrary data structures, such as trees, JSONs, databases, and so on.
+You can use `MonadInfer m => m` as the monad in libraries which are parametric in a monad, such as `megaparsec` or `pipes`.

 <!-- We can use libraries like Pipes, to specify lazy distributions as in models/Pipes.hs

 We can write probabilistic optics to update or view latent variables, as in models/Lens.hs.